sjohnsonaz/cascade/docs/ObservableArray.md

-# ArrayModule
+# ObservableArray
-`ArrayModule` extends from `Array`.
+`ObservableArray` extends from `Array`.
 However, as `Array` is not directly extensible, some things are not completely available.
 Direct modification of values via the `array[index]` method will not produce publish events.
 Thus, only Mutator methods will work, and have been modified.
 We have also added a `set` method.
 Accessor methods are unmodified, but a `get` method has been added to match the `set` method.

 ## Publish events